glee2429/CS515_W21_Algo/Lecture/Wk4.md

 ## CS 515 Algorithms
 ### Week 4: Dynamic Programming in Trees

-#### Problem Setting -- Find the Maximum "Independent Set" of nodes in a tree
+#### Problem Setting: Find the Maximum "Independent Set" of nodes in a tree
 * Input: a tree
 * Output: the size of the largest indepedent set, a set of vertices that contain NO adjacent pair of vertices.